frobnitzem/scicomp-recipes/models/index.rst

 that help to manage the trade-off between fine-grained control and high-level structured code.

-We provide some minimal working examples and build scripts for each so you can easily adapt them into your code.
+These are minimal working examples and build scripts that should be easy to adapt into your code.

 .. toctree::

+   multi_impl
    cuda
    kokkos
    openmp